markwylde/nestify/README.md

 ```

 > Note that the first argument of `nestify` is not required and therefore you
-> could use the command like below if you are happy with the default parameters:
+> could use the command like below if you are happy with the default options:
 >
 >```javascript
 > var result = nestify(flattened)